UEFI: Implementations

 Intel's implementation of EFI is the Intel Platform Innovation Framework, codenamed Tiano.
-Tiano runs on Intel's XScale, Itanium, x86-32 and x86-64 processors, and is proprietary software, although a portion of the code has been released under the BSD license or Eclipse Public License (EPL) as TianoCore EDK II.
+Tiano runs on Intel's XScale, Itanium, IA-32 and x86-64 processors, and is proprietary software, although a portion of the code has been released under the BSD license or Eclipse Public License (EPL) as TianoCore EDK II.
 TianoCore can be used as a payload for coreboot.

 Phoenix Technologies' implementation of UEFI is branded as SecureCore Technology (SCT).
-American Megatrends offers its own UEFI firmware implementation known as Aptio, while Insyde Software offers InsydeH2O.
+American Megatrends offers its own UEFI firmware implementation known as Aptio, while Insyde Software offers InsydeH2O, and Byosoft offers ByoCore.

 In December 2018, Microsoft released an open source version of its TianoCore EDK2-based UEFI implementation from the Surface line, Project Mu.

 An implementation of the UEFI API was introduced into the Universal Boot Loader (Das U-Boot) in 2017.
 On the ARMv8 architecture Linux distributions use the U-Boot UEFI implementation in conjunction with GNU GRUB for booting (e.g. SUSE Linux), the same holds true for OpenBSD.
 For booting from iSCSI iPXE can be used as a UEFI application loaded by U-Boot.

 Platforms

 Intel's first Itanium workstations and servers, released in 2000, implemented EFI 1.02.

-Hewlett-Packard's first Itanium 2 systems, released in 2002, implemented EFI 1.10; they were able to boot Windows, Linux, FreeBSD and HP-UX; OpenVMS added UEFI capability in June 2003.
+Hewlett-Packard's first Itanium 2 systems, released in 2002, implemented EFI 1.10.
+These systems were able to boot Windows, Linux, FreeBSD and HP-UX.
+OpenVMS added UEFI capability in June 2003.

 In January 2006, Apple Inc. shipped its first Intel-based Macintosh computers.
 These systems used EFI instead of Open Firmware, which had been used on its previous PowerPC-based systems.
-On 5 April 2006, Apple first released Boot Camp, which produces a Windows drivers disk and a non-destructive partitioning tool to allow the installation of Windows XP or Vista without requiring a reinstallation of Mac OS X. A firmware update was also released that added BIOS compatibility to its EFI implementation.
+On 5 April 2006, Apple first released Boot Camp, which produces a Windows drivers disk and a non-destructive partitioning tool to allow the installation of Windows XP or Vista without requiring a reinstallation of Mac OS X (now macOS).
+A firmware update was also released that added BIOS compatibility to its EFI implementation.
 Subsequent Macintosh models shipped with the newer firmware.

 During 2005, more than one million Intel systems shipped with Intel's implementation of UEFI.
 New mobile, desktop and server products, using Intel's implementation of UEFI, started shipping in 2006.
 For instance, boards that use the Intel 945 chipset series use Intel's UEFI firmware implementation.

 Since 2005, EFI has also been implemented on non-PC architectures, such as embedded systems based on XScale cores.

 The EDK (EFI Developer Kit) includes an NT32 target, which allows EFI firmware and EFI applications to run within a Windows application.
-But no direct hardware access is allowed by EDK NT32.
+However, no direct hardware access is allowed by EDK NT32.
 This means only a subset of EFI application and drivers can be executed by the EDK NT32 target.